 The IMPACT Configuration Management Plan (reference 9) covers the basics of the CM including that used for software.
 In addition to IMPACT documents, the PLASTIC Flight Software Requirements Document shall be placed under configuration control at UCB early in the coding phase.
-Because of the small development team involved (1 person), formal configuration control of the software shall only start with the first delivery of code to acceptance testing.
-Prior to that time, the Software Development Log shall be used to track changes, problems, etc.
+Because of the small development team involved (2 people), formal configuration control of the software shall only start with the first delivery of code to acceptance testing.

 Once under control, each version of software shall be archived along with its documentation.
-Changes shall be fully documented in the code as well as in the Software Development Log.
+Changes shall be fully documented in the code as well as in the Version Description Document.
 Changes will be signed off by all relevant parties (typically the Programmer, PM, and appropriate instrument lead(s), and an acceptance test shall be run prior to installation of any new version in the flight hardware.

-Code shall be developed on a computer at SSL that is backed up daily.
+Code shall be developed on a computer at SSL that is backed up regularly.